 1943 Oscar Hammerstein II transports Georges Bizet's opera Carmen from southern Spain to the southern United States, and gives it the new title Carmen Jones.
 An all-black cast performs Bizet's music with Hammerstein's new book and lyrics.
 Muriel Rahn and Muriel Smith share the demanding title role, with each taking four performances a week.
 The show runs 503 performances at the Broadway Theatre, and is later turned into a film starring Dorothy Dandridge and Harry Belafonte.

 1979 Martin Sherman’s play about homosexuals in the Nazi concentration camps, Bent, opens at the New Apollo Theatre.
-Richard Gere stars as a gay man who is also a Jew.
+Richard Gere stars as a gay man who is also Jewish.
 Other cast members include David Marshall Grant and David Dukes.
 The show runs for 241 performances.

 1985 The Mystery of Edwin Drood, adapted from the Charles Dickens novel by Rupert Holmes, opens on Broadway at the Imperial Theatre.
 The show ran for free in Central Park over the previous summer.
 Dickens never finished his novel, and because of this, the responsibility of choosing an ending falls to the audience each night.
 The cast includes Betty Buckley, George Rose, Donna Murphy, and George N. Martin.